PreSonus Eris E5 XT Review – Lively Entry Level Monitor

 Design

-The PreSonus Eris E5 XT doesn’t stray too far from the previous edition.
+The PreSonus Eris Studio 5 doesn’t stray too far from the previous edition.
 The overall appearance retains that simple yet sleek look.
 The matte finish is fantastic and blends comfortably into any studio space.
-The blue-tinged woofer gives the unit some character.
-Beveled edges and a small PreSonus logo complete the look.
-It’s not flashy but equally not gaudy.

 Professional appearance with a splash of color.

 The result is a sweet spot that is broad and generous at 100 degrees horizontally and 60 degrees vertically.
 Near-field monitors can be fussy when it comes to correct placement.
-But this new waveguide gives you ample flexibility to position and locate the sweet spot.
+But this waveguide gives you ample flexibility to position and locate the sweet spot.

 Dimensions

-PreSonus Eris E5 XT Dimensions.
+PreSonus Eris Studio 5 Dimensions.

 Inputs